individkid/sculpt/README.md

 --plane "bname" versor and table leg lengths
 --matrix floats for per-file transformation
 --global floats for per-session transformation
---shared plane index for communicating to other sessions
 --space list of optional bnames and lists of sidednesses
 --region two lists of bnames and whether the indicated region is in the polytope
 --inflate mark inside regions as in, and outside regions as not in the polytope